Antrodiella nanospora

 Antrodiella nanospora is a species of crust fungus in the family Steccherinaceae.
 Found in China, it was described as new to science in 2018 by mycologist Hai-Sheng Yuan.
 The type collection was made in Maoershan Nature Reserve (Xing'an County, Guangxi), where it was found growing on a fallen angiosperm branch.
 The specific epithet nanospora refers to its small spores, which measure 2.9–3.2 by 1.8–2.1 μm.
 The fungus has a dimitic hyphal system, and its generative hyphae have clamp connections.
-It is similar in appearance to Antrodiella minutispora, but this species has a thicker and fleshier fruit body, larger pores, and does not have cystidioles in the hymenium.
+It is similar in appearance to Antrodiella minutispora, but Antrodiella minutispora has a thicker and fleshier fruit body, larger pores, and does not have cystidioles in the hymenium.